plone/plone.app.contenttypes/README.rst

 Compatability
 =============

-plone.app.contenttypes works with Plone 4.1+
+plone.app.contenttypes is tested with Plone 4.3 and the upcoming Plone 5.0.

+Version 1.0 and earlier should run with Plone 4.1+ but do not provide the full functionality.

 Installation